Blockchain-Oracle/graphite/README.md

 4. Contract verifies eligibility with Merkle proof and trust requirements
 5. Tokens are transferred to the user's wallet

+### Creating a Vote

+1. User navigates to `/votes/create`
+2. Defines vote description and options
+3. Sets required trust score and KYC level
+4. Configures voting period start and end times
+5. Optionally adds token-gating requirements
+6. Deploys the vote contract

+### Participating in a Vote

+1. User views available votes at `/votes`
+2. Clicks on a vote to view details
+3. If eligible based on trust score and KYC level, selects an option
+4. Submits their vote through a blockchain transaction
+5. Real-time results update to reflect the new vote

 ## 📱 Features Showcase

 ### Trust NFT Gallery